Scholarships are awesome resources if you're checking out different ways to pay for college. It's free money after

 The scholarships in this section ask students to submit short essays with their applications.
 Even though you'll have to write an essay, the rest of the application (and the essay itself) should be easy and manageable for all these awards.
 In fact, most of these applications shouldn't take longer than one to two hours to complete.

 This scholarship program is a bit different from most of the other awards included in this post—it's funded by a private law firm in Colorado.
-Students compete for a $2,000 award by writing a short essay (800 words) about the 7th amendment and how it affects their lives.
+Students compete for a $2,000 award by writing an essay (at least 800 words) about the 7th amendment and how it affects their lives.
 Scholarships are awarded twice a year, to be paid toward tuition for the upcoming semester.

 - Eligibility: High school seniors who have been accepted to a four-year university and university students with a minimum 3.0 GPA